 StopWaste Offers $1.1 Million in Grant Funding for Waste Prevention Projects

-StopWaste is offering a total of $1.1 million in grant funding to businesses, nonprofits and institutions in Alameda County for projects focused on food waste prevention, surplus food recovery, reusable foodware, community food systems, reuse, repair, and reusable transport packaging.
-Deadline to apply is March 3, 2023.
+StopWaste is offering a total of $1.1 million in grant funding to businesses, nonprofits, institutions, and school districts in Alameda County for projects focused on focus on waste prevention, reuse, and recovery of food, goods and materials as well as development, marketing, and products made with recovered materials.
+Deadline to apply is March 14, 2024.

 Going beyond waste prevention, grant funding is designed to support efforts that boost resilient community food systems and reduce our negative impact on the environment.

 Details about the grant categories can be found below and at www.stopwaste.org/grants.
-The website also offers details about grant eligibility and requirements, a list of past grant-funded projects and StopWaste Grant Staff office hours and contacts.
-Interested organizations are encouraged to attend StopWaste’s grant information webinar on January 31, 4-5:30PM.
-Register here.
+The website also offers details about grant eligibility and requirements, a list of past grant-funded projects, an informational webinar, and StopWaste Grant Staff office hours and contacts.

 The six grant categories are: